One of the best things about travelling abroad is trying out new experiences, especially if those experiences involve food.

 Mix together the flour, egg and dashi to a smooth paste, then stir in cabbage.
 The cabbage should be well coated with the batter, but not awash in it - some fine adjustment might be necessary.

 Prepare toppings - remove fat from steak and chop into thin strips.
-Chop bacon into chunks, clean and roughly dice mushrooms, peppers etc., chop onion finely.
+Chop bacon into chunks, clean and roughly dice mushrooms, peppers etc., and chop the onion finely.

 Continue cooking for five or six minutes, watching the heat.
 A fried egg can be added on top at this stage, or the steak.